Dr. Evil: Breathtaking. I shall call him... Mini-me.

 - Game of Thrones.
 Tyrion Lannister (played by Peter Dinklage) is first seen from the chest up, receiving a blow job from a prostitute.
 Only when the prostitute stands up do we see that Tyrion is a dwarf.

 - In the first episode of Taxi, Louie (Danny DeVito) spends most of his time in the dispacher's cage.
 When he exits it the better to yell at someone and we see how short he really is, it's a big joke.

 - In a sketch on The Benny Hill Show, Benny and Jackie Wright (a small man, under 5 feet tall) see a pair of wallflowers sitting at a dance.
 They decide to ask the girls to dance — Benny will ask the tall one and Jackie will ask the short one.
 The girls accept and stand up, revealing that — due to how the chairs they were sitting on were designed — the "tall one" is short and the "short one" is tall.

-- The NCIS episode "Once a Hero", where Abby went to government-oriented science exhibition to look for someone who could lend her usage of a very specific device of... some kind, required to identify a particular evidence, and this trope happens, as the person at the stand is revealed to be much smaller than he looks.
+- The NCIS episode "Once a Hero", where Abby goes to a government-oriented science exhibition to look for someone who can lend her usage of a very specific device of... some kind, required to identify a particular evidence, and this trope happens, as the person at the stand is revealed to be much smaller than he looks.
 Abby doesn't look surprised.

 - In one episode of My Hero, the main characters spend a while worrying about the dreaded (*glances around* *whispers*) Grand High Arbiter of Misuse of Power coming from Ultron to punish George for cheating in a lottery.
 The arbiter eventually arrives preceded by an earthquake and we see a figure in a black robe, seen from below, filling the screen and taking menacingly in a booming voice.
 Then we see that he's two inches tall and standing on a table.
 Janet squashes him.